 This expression means something that is very easy to do.
 For example: “I was worried about taking the driving test, but it was a piece of cake.
 I found it really easy!”

 This idiom means to make something unpleasant more bearable or easier to accept by adding something pleasant or enjoyable.
-Example: “I know going to the dentist is never fun, but try to think of it as a chance to catch up on your favourite TV show while you’re in the chair.
+Example: “I know going to the dentist is never fun, but try to think of it as a chance to catch up on your favorite TV show while you’re in the chair.
 A spoonful of sugar to help the medicine go down.”

-This idiom means to remain calm and collected, even in stressful situations.
+This expression means to remain calm and collected, even in stressful situations.
 Example: “I don’t know how he does it, but he always stays cool as a cucumber in the face of deadlines and emergencies.
 It’s like nothing fazes him.”